kenkun/posting_list/README.md

+#Posting list
-#This is my college report
+This is my school report
-#This program use Ruby
+Program is use Ruby